jullienl/jullienl.github.io/_posts/2024-04-25-Implementing webhooks with COM.md

 This is where a key characteristic of COM webhooks matters: a webhook is **opt-in and single-directional**.
 Its `eventFilter` describes **one** transition, and COM only sends the events that match it.
 A single filter such as `old/hardware/health/summary eq 'OK' and changed/hardware/health/summary eq True` captures the moment a server *leaves* the healthy state, but it will **never** fire when the server recovers.
 There is no "both directions" operator.

-So yes: the common pattern is to create **two webhooks that point to the same destination URL**, one for the *raise* transition and one for the *clear* transition:
+The common pattern is therefore to create **two webhooks that point to the same destination URL**, one for the *raise* transition and one for the *clear* transition:

 | Purpose | Ticketing action | `eventFilter` |
 |---|---|---|